Dushyant-CBRE/MyCompliancePaperWork/README.md

 3. Assign specific tasks with time estimates (15 min)
 4. Set up development environment together (20 min)
 5. Q&A, blockers, risks (10 min)

-**Pre-work**: All team members review this document and come with questions

----

 **New Files to Create**: